nexageapps/NEAT-Flappy-Bird/README.md

 ## How It Works

-1. **Population**: Starts with 50 random birds, each with a unique neural network
+1. Population: Starts with 50 random birds, each with a unique neural network
-2. **Evaluation**: Each bird plays the game; fitness increases for surviving longer and passing pipes
+2. Evaluation: Each bird plays the game; fitness increases for surviving longer and passing pipes
-3. **Selection**: Birds with higher fitness are more likely to reproduce
+3. Selection: Birds with higher fitness are more likely to reproduce
-4. **Evolution**: New generations are created through mutation and crossover
+4. Evolution: New generations are created through mutation and crossover
-5. **Improvement**: Over time, the AI learns to navigate through pipes effectively
+5. Improvement: Over time, the AI learns to navigate through pipes effectively

 ## Installation